Lake houses in Shasta Lake

 During the fall and spring, things are much quieter, but this is a lovely time to book a cabin in Shasta Lake as the spring flowers and autumn leaves fill the surrounding forests with bursts of color.
 In the winter, the lake gets very quiet, but visitors flock to nearby Mount Shasta downhill and cross-country skiing.
 Winter also offers the perfect opportunity to visit the Shasta Lake Caverns without the crowds, as the network of caves remains the same temperature all year round.
 Around the holiday season, Redding hosts a Winterfest Spectacular with light displays, handmade goods for sale, and live music.
 Whenever you go, make sure to pack lots of layers as the weather can be changeable.

-What are the top things to do in Shasta Lake?
+Top things to do in Shasta Lake

 Shasta Lake Reservoir